Fugitive Salvadoran ex-president given Nicaragua citizenship

 Funes, El Salvador’s president from 2009 to 2014, faces four arrest warrants for alleged corruption and the purported diversion of $351 million in state money.
 He denies the allegations.

-The certification of Nicaraguan citizenship was signed by immigration director-general Juan Emilio Rivas Benítez, who said Funes “has fulfilled the requirements and formalities established by Law to acquire Nicaraguan nationality, taking into account his continued presence in national territory and being a permanent resident of the country.
+The certification of Nicaraguan citizenship was signed by immigration director-general Juan Emilio Rivas Benítez, who said Funes “has fulfilled the requirements and formalities established by Law to acquire Nicaraguan nationality, taking into account his continued presence in national territory and being a permanent resident of the country.”

-Rivas added that Funes immediately enjoys all rights, prerogatives and responsibilities established by Nicaragua’s constitution.
+The decision prompted criticism from opposition leaders and human rights activists in Nicaragua, where the government and its opponents have been at political loggerheads following protests last year demanding Ortega’s exit from office and a deadly crackdown by security forces.

+Former guerrilla and dissident Sandinista Dora María Téllez tweeted that Funes was “covering himself under the blanket of immunity” of the Ortega government.